jammin-create/jammin-create-undecided/README.md

 2. Run `jammin build` to build all services
 3. Choose the SDK that works best for you
 4. Remove the services you don't need
-5. Customize your chosen service and deploy with `jammin deploy`
+5. Customize your chosen service